 For Detroiters today, the name Tashmoo means sipping on suds in a German-style biergarten.
 But for generations of Detroiters before them, the Tashmoo was a proud, smoke-belching steamship that meant fun and relaxation.

 The steamship SS Tashmoo was a paddle-wheeler, and was launched Dec.
 31, 1899.
 She was constructed by the Detroit Shipbuilding Company in Wyandotte, Mich., for the White Star Steamship Co. of Detroit.
 The 306-foot vessel made her maiden voyage on June 9, 1900.
 She would become one of the best known - and most beloved - excursion steamers on the Great Lakes.
+Indeed, the New York Times deemed her in 1901 as “Detroit’s crack passenger boat.”

 The Tashmoo was designed by Frank E. Kirby, perhaps best remembered by metro Detroiters for designing the Boblo boats - the Columbia and the Ste.
 Claire.
 But he also is considered the greatest Great Lakes architect of all-time, was the father of modern ice-breaking technology and designed the D&C Navigation Co.’s armada of stately night boats, including the City of Detroit III.